Belgian Waffles

 3. After that, grab another medium bowl.
 Add the flour, baking powder, and salt to the bowl.
 Stir it all together and set it aside.

 4. Now you’re ready for the egg yolks.
 To the yolks, add the sugar and mix that up until the sugar dissolves and the yolks become pale, about 1 to 2 minutes.
+Next, you’re going to add the melted butter, milk, and vanilla to the egg yolks.
+Mix that all up.
+It’s going to look broken.
+Don’t worry.
+It’ll all be okay.

-9. Once in the indicator light turns on, check your waffle.
+7. Once the indicator light turns on, check your waffle.
 It should have a crispy top and be a nice golden brown.
 If it doesn’t look like that, close the iron and cook for another minute or two.
+When your waffle is ready, take it out of the waffle maker and repeat this cooking process with the remaining batter.
+I spray the irons every two waffles.

 Tah-dah!
 You just made homemade Belgian waffles!

-You can keep the cooked waffles warm in a 200 degree F oven while you cook the rest of them.
+You can keep the cooked waffles warm in a 200-degree F oven while you cook the rest of them.

 Or just throw them on plates and hand them to your family.
 Then they can come up for another waffle when they’re finished.